decko-commons/decko/SEEDME.md

 This will generate fixtures that include all your data in addition to the data from the defaults mod.

-Once you have your fixtures in place, you can use `rake card:seed:update` for most changes.
-This will add and update seed data but won't remove any old data.
-If you have old data to remove, you will need to run `rake card:seed:build` again to build from scratch.

 If you would like to publish your new seed data in a gem mod, then rather than configuring the seed mod list in `config/application.rb`, you will need to configure it